 Pride is posing as the Fuhrer's son and pretends to view Edward as his role model.

 There's also Father Cornello, who convinces everyone that he's a holy man when he's really a fraud out for power.
-Edward exposes him using an Engineered Public Confession, but even after this, once the Elrics leave the city, Envy uses his shapeshifting powers to impersonate Cornello, successfully regaining enough followers to plunge the city into civil war, a perfect pretext for Amestrian military intervention.
+Edward exposes him using an Engineered Public Confession, but even after this, once the Elrics leave the city, Envy uses his shapeshifting powers to impersonate Cornello, successfully regaining enough followers to plunge the city into civil war, a perfect pretext for Amestrian military intervention which results in Rose, a girl they had helped along the way, getting raped, having a baby, and being so badly traumatized by it all that she can no longer speak.
 Nice Job Breaking It, Hero.

 In the anime version of Chrono Crusade, Aion becomes this when he brainwashes and controls the Holy Maiden, Rosette Christopher.
 Because she heals and takes care of the people, they begin to believe that the Maiden and anyone related to her are chosen by God to lead them.
 Aion uses this to his advantage and cultivates his followers into a cult, who attack Chrono and the Order.